sigmaister/copy_CollapsOS/apps/zasm/README.md

 this makes our code incompatible with Z80-compatible CPUs such as the Z180, we prefer to avoid these in our code.

+## AVR assembler

+`zasm` can be configured, at compile time, to be a AVR assembler instead of a z80 assembler.
+Directives, literals, symbols, they're all the same, it's just instructions and their arguments that change.

+Instructions and their arguments have a ayntax that is similar to other AVR
+assemblers: registers are referred to as `rXX`, mnemonics are the same, arguments are separated by commas.

+To assemble an AVR assembler, use the `gluea.asm` file instead of the regular one.

 [libz80]: https://github.com/ggambetta/libz80